 Now, in this section, we will discuss one more related error on “Could not find stored procedure“.
 This error states “Could not find stored procedure ‘GO’“.
 It simply means that the SQL Server could found the stored procedure with the name “GO“.

 So, we should always use the GO command to specify the Transact-SQL batch for execution.
-And if we use this command in between at some wrong place then, this error may be encountered.
+If we use this command in between at the wrong place, then this error may be encountered.

-In this section, we will learn how to resolve “could not find stored procedure ‘sp_dboption‘”.
+In this section, we will learn how to resolve the issue of not being able to find the stored procedure ‘sp_dboption‘.
 This error usually occurs when we try to execute the ‘sp_dboption‘ stored procedure.

-In SQL Server, sp_dboption is a system stored procedure that is used to display or modify database options.
-But, this procedure is removed from SQL Server 2012 or later versions.
+In SQL Server, sp_dboption is a system stored procedure used to display or modify database options.
+However, this procedure is removed from SQL Server 2012 or later versions.

 So, if we try to use this stored procedure in SQL Server 2012 or later editions then, we might get this error.